Migrate to Azure Machine Learning

 The designer implements modules through open-source Python packages rather than C# packages like Studio (classic).
-Because of this difference, the output of designer modules may vary slightly from their Studio (classic) counterparts.
+Because of this difference, the output of designer components may vary slightly from their Studio (classic) counterparts.

 |Data input and output||- Enter Data Manually - Export Data - Import Data - Load Trained Model - Unpack Zipped Datasets||- Enter Data Manually - Export Data - Import Data|

 |Data Format Conversions||- Convert to CSV - Convert to Dataset - Convert to ARFF - Convert to SVMLight - Convert to TSV||- Convert to CSV - Convert to Dataset|

 |Data Transformation - Manipulation||- Add Columns - Add Rows - Apply SQL Transformation - Cleaning Missing Data - Convert to Indicator Values - Edit Metadata - Join Data - Remove Duplicate Rows - Select Columns in Dataset - Select Columns Transform - SMOTE - Group Categorical Values||- Add Columns - Add Rows - Apply SQL Transformation - Cleaning Missing Data - Convert to Indicator Values - Edit Metadata - Join Data - Remove Duplicate Rows - Select Columns in Dataset - Select Columns Transform - SMOTE|